-Note: There’s no disputing a polar trip will be a little pricier than your average holiday, don’t forget to factor in flight costs!
+Note: There’s no disputing a polar trip will be a little pricier than your average holiday, so don’t forget to factor in flight costs.

 The Arctic: For those living in Europe, the Arctic is definitely the more affordable option of the two.
 The Svalbard Archipelago is in Norway and is easily reached on a short flight from Oslo or Tromsø.

-Antarctica: The fact Antarctica is so isolated, makes it more challenging and expensive to get to.
-It also requires you to allocate more time to reach your destination.
-As most tours make the two-day trip from Ushuaia to the peninsula, across the infamous Drake Passage.
+Antarctica: The fact that Antarctica is so isolated makes it more challenging (and expensive) to get to.
+It also requires you to allocate more time to reach your destination, as most tours make the two-day trip from Ushuaia to the peninsula — across the infamous Drake Passage.

 Antarctica: Even during the summer, the weather in Antarctica can be changeable.
 But at its best, you’d enjoy long sunny days with heady temperatures of about 2°C (35°F).

-Note: Put (very) simply, think about whether it’s more important to you to see polar bears or penguins.
+Note: Serious question… is it more important to you to see polar bears or penguins?

 The Arctic: Explorers tend to come to the Arctic in the hope of spotting a majestic polar bear.
 Aside from these cream-coloured giants, there are masses of other creatures to see too.

 In the ocean, you’ll find walruses, several species of seal and 17 kinds of whales, including belugas, orcas and mythical-looking narwhals.
 Whereas on land you might find Arctic foxes and hares, Svalbard reindeer and an abundance of birdlife, including puffins.